 Is the stag paying?

 Are you covering the stag?
-This is fairly common and for big groups, it doesn’t damage wallets too much.
-Smaller groups be careful what you promise!
+This is fairly standard and for big groups, it doesn’t damage wallets too much.
+Smaller groups, be careful what you promise!

-The six steps of planning an epic stag do
+The six steps to planning an epic stag do

 From agreeing on the best destination to how to make the whole process a laugh, here’s your bible to planning a stag do for the ages, courtesy of the expert travel planners at My Swft.

 It’s good practice to plan a stag about a month before the wedding.
 You’ll want to make sure the chosen night or few days don’t clash with any other plans, whether that’s a bank holiday weekend that risks being tagged as family time or even another wedding which might mean a fellow stagger misses out.